 Resources are available on this page for journalists to find out information about Alexandra Rose Charity.
 The latest news about our Rose Vouchers for Fruit & Veg project can be found here.

-Founded by Queen Alexandra in 1912, Alexandra Rose Charity has a 109-year history of supporting people experiencing poverty in the UK.
+Founded by Queen Alexandra in 1912, Alexandra Rose Charity has a long history of supporting people experiencing poverty in the UK.
 Our mission is to give families on low incomes access to fresh fruit & vegetables in their local communities.

 What does Alexandra Rose Charity do?